Welcome to the

-Over the next three years, Providence will receive $166 million dollars from the U.S. Treasury to make a once-in-a-generation, transformative investment in our City’s future.
+Providence received $166 million dollars from the U.S. Treasury to make a transformative investment in our City’s future between now and 2024.
 Rescue Plan funds can be used to respond to the COVID-19 public health emergency or its negative economic impacts.

 Apply for a Small Business Grant

 The COVID-19 pandemic created an economic and public health crisis, especially felt in Providence’s hardest hit communities.
-People of color, immigrants and low-wage workers in Providence, and across the state, are facing a deep economic crisis.
+People of color, immigrants and low-wage workers in Providence, and across the state, have been deeply impacted.

-The City of Providence is committed to a recovery that centers racial equity, sustainability, and an inclusive economy.
-The Providence Rescue Plan is part of a federal coordinated effort to bring direct and immediate relief to families and workers.
+That is why the City of Providence is committed to a recovery that centers racial equity, sustainability, and an inclusive economy.
+The Providence Rescue Plan is part of a larger federal coordinated effort to bring direct and immediate relief to families and workers.

 Give feedback on Providence’s Rescue Plan Funding.

 Dé su opinión sobre los fondos del Plan de Rescate de Providence. ¡Responda a nuestra encuesta ahora!
 Solo tomara 5 minutos.